peterwheat/PIR-Solar-Light-Mod/ReadMe.txt

     https://www.youtube.com/watch?v=DH4zTmrdc1o

 N.B.
 The circuits in these lights varey.
-Some have a an dedicated bettery overcharge protection chip, Some have just one chip the does everything, and switchs off charging via a transistor.
+Some have a dedicated bettery overcharge protection chip, Some have just one chip the does everything, and switchs off charging via a transistor.
 Some have no on board protection, these may or may not have protection on the battery.
 If not, you will need to get a 1C 18650 battery protection pcb off ebay.